RubenLaube-Pohto/php-moviedb-harjtyo/README.md

 - Managing database connection in php
 - PHPDoc syntax and document generation

+Slim was very easy and lightweight to use.
+It was perfect for a small project like this one as creating a new Slim-project didn't add the myriad of folders that come with bigger frameworks like Laravel and Yii.
+The user is free to create the directory structure they want and maybe to learn more as things are more bare bones.

+It was simple to manage the routes and implement different request methods, including PUT and DELETE by using a hidden field in forms.
+This made the site / application structure clear and implementing it RESTfully was pretty intuitive.

 ### Self-evaluation

 It was fun to work with the technologies and I realy liked to see everything working together.
-Unfortunately I didn't find the subject of a movie database that interesting so I spent much more time reading documentation of the frameworks and implementing new things rather than trying to get the basic interface working as well as possible.
+Unfortunately I didn't find the subject of a movie database that interesting so I spent much more time reading the documentation of the frameworks and implementing new things rather than trying to get the basic interface working as well as possible.
 As an after thougth I might have enjoyed more making a report on some part of the technologies used but I didn't think of it until much later.
+I also think I should have used a little bit more time with this project overall.

+The documentation is pretty ok in my opinion.
+Having more classes and a more comlex structure for the program would make documents more valuable.
+They do, however, display the usage of different UML diagrams.
+For the programming part, using all the technologies suggest some level of knowledge about the subject.
+Too bad the total ammount of functionality is rather low.
+For myself I would suggest a grade of 2/5 for the "WWW Server Programming" course and 3.5/5 for "Software Design" course.

 ## Spent Time